tenzir/tenzir/web/docs/formats.md

 ### `--raw`

 Use only the raw types that are native to the parsed format.
-Fields that have a type specified in the chosen schema will still have their type according to the schema.
+Fields that have a type specified in the chosen schema will still be parsed according to the schema.

 For example, the JSON format has no notion of an IP address, so this will cause all IP addresses to be parsed as strings, unless the fields is specified to be an IP address by the schema.
+JSON however has numeric types, so those would be parsed.
 Use with caution.

+This option must not be combined with `--merge --schema`

 ## MIME Types